NorbertShema/ScoobySquad-AI-Agent/README.md

 # ScoobySquad-AI-Agent
-ScoobySquad a pet waste removal service,
+ScoobySquad helps make dog ownership even better by taking care of the stinky chores.
+Get started with our pet waste removal service in minutes!
+Spend more time with your pets and less time cleaning your yard!